Ackermann’s Repository of Arts, January 1812.

 “Half Dress”

-Half dress is what was worn in the late afternoon or early evening — and sometimes later evening — for less formal occasions than a ball or formal reception or party, where full dress would be required.
-Read more about Half Dress here, where I try to make sense of this sometimes confusing term.
+Half dress is what was worn in the late afternoon or early evening for dinner parties, rout parties, etc, and sometimes for later evening for the theater or opera.
+These events were all less formal occasions than a ball or formal reception or party, where full dress would be required.

 The print is described in the magazine as follows: